top of page

 Insurance Fraud including false statements

-Removal of Diversity, Equity & Inclusion programs from higher learning
+Removal Diversity, Equity & Inclusion programs - higher edu.

 Proving a fast track to energy production and efficiency

-Enhanced penalties increased to felonies for organized retail crime
+Enhanced penalties to felonies for organized retail crime

 Co-Sponsored Bills Assigned to Committee: